lukaszamora/Its-About-Nothing/README.md

 The dataset I'm using includes 2 files:

 * `scripts.csv`: contains the full script for each episode, line by line.
-Thus, 1 line of the dataframe has the `Character` diaglouge, and the `Dialogue` itself.
+Thus, 1 line of the dataframe has the `Character` dialogue, and the `Dialogue` itself.
-* `episode_info.csv`: has the details of each 174 epides, including the `Date` it was released, the `Title`, writers, etc.
+* `episode_info.csv`: has the details of each 174 episodes, including the `Date` it was released, the `Title`, writers, etc.

 The goal of this project is to explore the data for the details of each episode.
 As well as making a network using the dialogue.